Sunday, January 30, 2011

 As you're kneading, sprinkle a little more flour at a time as needed to keep it from sticking to your hands or the work surface.
 You want the dough to be as soft as possible without being sticky; you may not need the entire six cups of bread flour, or you may need a little extra.

-Sprinkle flour in the dough bowl, place the dough in it, liberally dust it with flour, and cover it with a damp tea towel.
-Or you can let it rise in a straight sided, food grade plastic container with a snap-on lid, which is what I do now.
+Update: Or you can let it rise in a straight sided, food grade plastic container with a snap-on lid, which is what I do now.
 There's no need to grease or flour the container.
-Use a felt tip pen or piece of masking tapte to mark the spot on the container that the dough will reach when it has doubled in volume.
-(Click here and scroll down to see an example.)
+Use a felt tip pen or piece of masking tape to mark the spot on the container that the dough will reach when it has doubled in volume.
+(Click

 Set the dough somewhere that is preferably between 70°F and 75°F until it has doubled in size, about 60 to 75 minutes.
 Ideally, the dough itself should be between 70°F and 75°F. It's fine if your dough is cooler; it'll just take longer to rise and will end up even tastier.

-On hot days I use cold milk to make my dough, and on cold days I heat the milk to about 100°F. If you keep your flour in the freezer (it's the best place to store whole grain flours), use warmer milk, or let the flour come to room temperature first.
-It's easy to check the temperature of your dough and ingredients with an inexpensive instant read thermometer.
+On hot days I use cold milk to make my dough, and on cold days I heat the milk to about 100°F (don't make it any hotter or you'll risk killing the yeast).
+If you keep your flour in the freezer (it's the best place to store whole grain flours), use warmer milk, or let the flour come to room temperature first.

 When the dough is ready to be shaped, you should be able to push a floured finger deep into it and leave an indentation that doesn't spring back.
 Unless your dough is rising in a straight sided container, it can be difficult to judge whether it has doubled in size, which is the guideline most recipes use.
 I find the finger poking method to be more reliable.